pip-services/pip-services-docs/content/en/node/container/_index.md

 no_list: true
 weight: 50
 description: >
-    IoC container for Pip.Services in Node.js / ES2017.

     This module provides an inversion-of-control (IoC) container used to facilitate the development of services and applications composed of loosely coupled components.

 ---